a22057916w/archlinux-kde-install-guide/README.md

 ```
 Reboot and login to the system.
 You should now have a GUI on Arch Linux, similar to the following picture.<br><br>
 ![](https://github.com/a22057916w/archlinux-kde-install-guide/blob/main/.meta/desktop.png)

+### Additional Applications
+Apart from the essential packages that I have mentioned, you might want to install some other programs that you will need.
+* Screenshot Capturer: I would install **Spectacle**.
+It is a utillity for KDE.

 ## 中文化